juxor/afaq/markdown/append41.md

 were even higher.
-The Bolsheviks strove to keep their majority by all the means in their power."_ He quotes Spiridonova's address to the Congress: _"You may have a majority in this congress, but you do have not a majority in the country."_ [I. Steinberg, **Spiridonova**, p.
+The Bolsheviks strove to keep their majority by all the means in their power."_ He quotes Spiridonova's address to the Congress: _"You may have a majority in this congress, but you do have not a majority in the country."_ [I. Steinberg, **Spiridonova** , p.
 209]

 Historian Geoffrey Swain indicates that the LSRs had a point:

-> _ "Up to the very last minute the Left SRs had been confident that, as the voice of Russia's peasant masses, they would receive a majority when the Fifth Congress of Soviets assembled . . . which would enable them to deprive Lenin of power and launch a revolutionary war against Germany.
-Between April and the end of June 1918 membership of their party had almost doubled, from 60,000 to 100,000, and to prevent them securing a majority at the congress Lenin was forced to rely on dubious procedures: he allowed so-called committees of poor peasants to be represented at the congress.
-Thus as late as 3 July 1918 returns suggested a majority for the Left SRs, but a Congress of Committees of Poor Peasants held in Petrograd the same day 'redressed the balance in favour of the Bolsheviks,' to quote the **Guardian**'s Philips-Price, by deciding it had the right to represent the all those districts where local soviets had not been 'cleansed of kulak elements and had not delivered the amount of food laid down in the requisitioning lists of the Committees of Poor Peasants.'
-This blatant gerrymandering ensured a Bolshevik majority at the Fifth Congress of Soviets."_ [**The Origins of the Russian Civil War**, p.
+> _"Up to the very last minute the Left SRs had been confident that, as the
+> voice of Russia's peasant masses, they would receive a majority when the
+> Fifth Congress of Soviets assembled . . . which would enable them to deprive
+> Lenin of power and launch a revolutionary war against Germany.
+Between April
+> and the end of June 1918 membership of their party had almost doubled, from
+> 60,000 to 100,000, and to prevent them securing a majority at the congress
+> Lenin was forced to rely on dubious procedures: he allowed so-called
+> committees of poor peasants to be represented at the congress.
+Thus as late
+> as 3 July 1918 returns suggested a majority for the Left SRs, but a Congress
+> of Committees of Poor Peasants held in Petrograd the same day 'redressed the
+> balance in favour of the Bolsheviks,' to quote the **Guardian** 's Philips-
+> Price, by deciding it had the right to represent the all those districts
+> where local soviets had not been 'cleansed of kulak elements and had not
+> delivered the amount of food laid down in the requisitioning lists of the
+> Committees of Poor Peasants.'
+This blatant gerrymandering ensured a
+> Bolshevik majority at the Fifth Congress of Soviets."_ [ **The Origins of
+> the Russian Civil War** , p.
 176]

 Historian Alexander Rabinowitch confirms this gerrymandering.
 As he put it, by the summer of 1918 _"popular disenchantment with Bolshevik rule was already